ray-project/ray/doc/source/tune/tutorials/tune-checkpoints.rst

 In this example, here's how checkpoints will be saved:

 - On head node where we are running from:
-    - Experiment checkpoint: all checkpoint data stored at the experient directory level (ex: ``/tmp/mypath/my-tune-exp/experiment-state-<date>.json``)
+    - Experiment checkpoint: all checkpoint data stored at the experiment directory level (ex: ``/tmp/mypath/my-tune-exp/experiment-state-<date>.json``)
     - Trial checkpoints: ``/tmp/mypath/my-tune-exp/<trial_name>/checkpoint_<step>`` (all trials, since they have been synced to the head node)
 - On worker nodes:
     - Experiment checkpoint: not stored on worker nodes!